stackblitz/docs/docs/enterprise/starter-projects.md

 :::warning Having trouble loading a project?
 Need to create a support bundle?

 A support bundle provides specific logs and analysis that helps our team to troubleshoot to better assist you.
-We recommending following the steps outline in [Replicated's "Generating Support Bundles" docs](https://docs.replicated.com/enterprise/troubleshooting-an-app) to generate a support bundle via the kots dashboard.
+We recommend following the steps outlined in [Replicated's "Generating Support Bundles" docs](https://docs.replicated.com/enterprise/troubleshooting-an-app) to generate a support bundle via the kots dashboard.
 :::

 Navigate to the kots dashboard and click on the Troubleshoot tab at the top.